spacefarm-network/spacefarm-blockchain-gui/README.md

-# flax-blockchain
+# spacefarm-blockchain

-This is the GUI for flax-blockchain.
-It is built into distribution packages in the flax-blockchain repository.
+This is the GUI for spacefarm-blockchain.
+It is built into distribution packages in the spacefarm-blockchain repository.